Lafa0x9-Hackathon/lafa0x9/projects/craftapp.md

 Who are your main competitors
 --------------

-There are many ERP solutions available in the market, and the main competitors can vary depending on the specific needs and requirements of a business.
-However, some of the most well-known and widely used ERP solutions include:
+There are many home & buildin solutions available in the market, and the main competitors can vary depending on the specific needs and requirements of a business.
+However, some of the most well-known and widely used solutions include:

 Angi

 Sajilo Sewa